-You can’t make any shortcuts, though: in the eyes of the law, you need to clear that snow before you go.
+The bottom line is you can’t make any shortcuts.
+In the eyes of the law, you need to clear that snow before you go.

 The Highway Code stipulates that if driving in adverse weather conditions you must, by law, be able to see out of every glass panel in your vehicle.